-It makes its way into homes through cracks or openings in the foundation, walls, and floors, or occasionally in well water.
-It does not cause health problems immediately upon inhalation.
-Over time, however, it can increase the risk of lung cancer.
+When inhaled, radon does not cause health problems immediately.
+Over time, however, it can increase the risk of lung cancer and some other cancers.
 In fact, next to cigarette smoking, radon is thought to be the most common cause of lung cancer in the United States.

 Prevention